-Examines the nature and causation of crime.
+The nature and causation of crime.
 Explores the theories of criminal behavior and the factors which affect crime distribution and displacement.
 Introduces the student to research methods used in analyzing crime typologies and measuring criminal behavior.

-CRJ-2070 Forensics & Crime Scene Investigation 3 CR
+CRJ-2070 Forensics & Crime Scene Investigation $3\ CR$